John Feinstein, bestselling author and one of country's foremost sports writers, dies at 69

-WASHINGTON (AP) — John Feinstein, one of the country's foremost sports writers and the author of numerous bestselling books, died unexpectedly Thursday.
-He was 69.
+WASHINGTON (AP) — John Feinstein, one of the country's foremost sports writers and the author of numerous bestselling books, including the groundbreaking "A Season on the Brink" about college basketball coach Bob Knight, died unexpectedly Thursday.
+Feinstein was 69.

-Feinstein died of natural causes at his brother's home in McLean, Virginia.
-Robert Feinstein said he discovered John's body.
+He died of natural causes at his brother's home in McLean, Virginia, according to Robert Feinstein, who said he discovered John's body.

-Feinstein was a full-time reporter for The Washington Post from 1977 to 1991 and a commentator for outlets such as NPR, ESPN and the Golf Channel.
+John Feinstein was a full-time reporter for The Washington Post from 1977 to 1991, a commentator for outlets such as ESPN and the Golf Channel and a voter for more than 20 years in the AP Top 25 men's college basketball poll.
 He remained with the Post as a contributing columnist, and he also hosted satellite radio programs on SiriusXM.

-“He was very passionate about things,” Robert Feinstein said.
+“He was very passionate about things,” Robert Feinstein said in a telephone interview.
 “People either loved him or hated him — and equally strongly.”

-John Feinstein was working until the time of his death.
-He was in Washington this week to cover the Atlantic 10 Tournament, and he filed a column Wednesday for the Post on Michigan State coach Tom Izzo.
+John Feinstein — always a storyteller, whether via the written word or when chatting with other journalists in an arena's media room or press box — was working until the time of his death.
+He was in the Washington area this week to cover the Atlantic 10 Tournament ahead of March Madness, and he filed a column for the Post about Michigan State coach Tom Izzo that appeared online Thursday.

-Feinstein was comfortable writing about an array of sports, but he was best-known for his connection to college basketball because of his groundbreaking book “A Season on the Brink.”

 Knight's reputation for having a hot temper was well-established by then, and Feinstein brought it to life.
-But Feinstein also effectively portrayed the personal relationships Knight had with his players, which could alternative between warm and abusive.
+Feinstein also effectively portrayed the personal relationships Knight had with his players, which alternated between warm and abusive.

+“I can’t possibly overstate how important Knight was in my life,” Feinstein wrote in the Post after the coach's death in 2023.

+“Not once did Knight back away from the access, even during some difficult moments for his team," Feinstein wrote.
+"Although he didn’t speak to me for eight years after the book’s publication — upset, of all things, with seeing profanity in the book — he eventually decided to ‘forgive’ me, and we had a distant though cordial relationship for the rest of his life.”

 He went on to write more than 40 books, including “A Good Walk Spoiled” (1995), about professional golf, and “A Civil War” (1996), about the Army-Navy football game.
 After that book's publication, he worked for many years as a radio commentator for Navy football.